-The Anfield boss claims there is "no change" in the Uruguayan's situation and says the club is still in contact with the striker, who is currently at the Confederations Cup.
+The Anfield boss claims there is "no change" in the Uruguayan's situation and says the club are still in contact with the striker who is currently at the Confederations Cup

 Rodgers reiterated that Suarez is a vital part of Liverpool's progression and believes the Uruguayan appreciates the backing from the club's supporters.

 “What I know is that the support Luis has had from the people here in Liverpool, the city and the football club, has been phenomenal and I know he feels that and respects that," Rodgers said.

 “We’re in a situation where we’ve got a player who we don’t want to lose.

 "We’re trying to build something here and he’s a very important part of that and because of the type of player he is he will always give his best."